Cookie Gilchrist: After football

-Gilchrist had numerous feuds with the people he worked with during his football career.
-He refused entry into the Canadian Football Hall of Fame because he did not believe he was paid well enough for his service.
 He also refused to accept enshrinement on the Buffalo Bills Wall of Fame because he wanted payment for appearing; Van Miller eventually convinced Gilchrist to change his mind, but Gilchrist was not inducted prior to his death.
 Gilchrist was posthumously inducted into the Greater Buffalo Sports Hall of Fame in 2011.
 Gilchrist did accept induction onto the Bills' Wall of Honor, the predecessor to the Wall of Fame that had been set up at War Memorial Stadium in 1970, but none of the honorees on that wall were carried over to Rich Stadium when it was built in 1973.
 On August 30, 2017, the Bills announced that he would be inducted into the Buffalo Bills Wall of Fame.

 In an article in The Buffalo News on March 18, 2007, Gilchrist, then 71, announced that he was being treated for throat cancer.
 At the time, he lived in Natrona Heights, Pennsylvania.

 On January 10, 2011, Gilchrist died at an assisted living facility in Pittsburgh, Pennsylvania.
 Gilchrist was posthumously diagnosed with stage four chronic traumatic encephalopathy, which may explain, in part, some of his behavioural difficulties.
 Gilchrist was aware of the possibility that he had the disease when writing his autobiography, The Cookie That Did Not Crumble, along with Chris Garbarino.
 Consequently, he donated his brain to the Canadian Sports Concussion Project for use in their study of CTE.
+Gilchrist was one of at least 345 NFL players to be diagnosed after death with this disease, which is caused by repeated hits to the head.